91B0FBB4-04A9-D5D7-16F0F3976AA697ED

 “I had originally come in as a government major,” Hane said.
 But after taking a Byzantine history course with Professor John Eldevik, Hane was hooked.
 “I met with my advisor, Professor [Shelley] Haley, and I was like, ‘Alright.
 I’ve got to learn Greek now.
 And I’ve got to get back into Latin.
 I’ve got to focus on my languages, because it’s such a cool area.’”

 Last fall, Hane enrolled in Professor Jesse Weiner’s writing-intensive “Re-imagining the Classics” seminar.
-His main project was a research paper on classical reception or “how current authors take classical material, historical people, events, language culture from antiquity, and adapt that into their own work,” Hane said.
+Her main project was a research paper on classical reception or “how current authors take classical material, historical people, events, language culture from antiquity, and adapt that into their own work,” Hane said.

 Major: Classical Languages